sklevenz/cf-api-openapi-poc/README.md

 # CF V3 API OpenAPI Specification Development

+The rendered version can be accessed here: https://flothinkspi.github.io/cf-api-openapi-poc/

 # Introduction

 In this project, we are developing an OpenAPI Specification for the Cloud Foundry V3 API.